Question #14 God, Infinity, and the Beginning of the Universe

 QUESTION:

 What is a good way to argue against an infinite regress when showing there has to be an uncaused cause [because the universe had a beginning]?
-And how would you eggrespond to someone who says God not having a beginning would have to share the same problem of having
+And how would you respond to someone who says God not having a beginning would have to share the same problem of having

 an infinite regress?